-Source: Look4GIS-Lukasz Brylak, Karolina Juszczyk and Daniel Prusaczyk based on qgis software.
+Source: Look4GIS-Lukasz Brylak, Karolina Juszczyk and Daniel Prusaczyk based on qgis software

-Wood Species in New Spain, Based on Subdelegate Pedro Cabezas’ Survey of Huejutla
+Wood Species in New Spain, Based on Subdelegate Pedro Cabezas’s Survey of Huejutla

-The survey of the New Spanish territory in search for wood resources continued into the opening decade of the 19th century for the king’s naval needs, for local uses, and in support of the mining industry.
+The survey of the New Spanish territory in search of wood resources continued into the first decade of the 19th century for the king’s naval needs, for local uses, and in support of the mining industry.
 This resulted in several reports issued by royal officials in Morelia, Guanajuato, San Luis Potosí, Zacatecas, Puebla, and Oaxaca in the 1790s.
 Especially outstanding is a report that inventoried all the tree species available in the region of Huejutla, written in March 1790 by the region’s subdelegate Pedro Cabezas, appointed by the general intendent of the province, Bernardo Bonavia, to find samples of valuable trees.
 Cabezas explained that he had taken small samples of wood so that their density, colour, veins, and other physical features could be examined.
 He described the following species:

-Smoketree: “this tree is approximately 20 varas tall, and the trunk is approximately one vara in diameter.
+Smoketree: “this tree is approximately 20 varas tall, and the trunk is approximately 1 vara in diameter.
 The top is thorny, and the leaves, and even more the flower, are tiny.
 It produces curly pods, like a snail, and the locals commonly use this fruit.
-The bark of the trunk is useful to tan leather and even to give cloth a green colour with red veins”.
+The bark of the trunk is useful to tan leather and even to give cloth a green colour with red veins.”